Find your dream Christmas tree at one of these local farms

 2393 OH-202, Troy.
 937-335-6983

-Types of trees, costs: All fir trees $55 regardless of size.
+Types of trees, costs: All Canaan fir trees are $50 regardless of size.
 Supply is very limited.

 Extras: Saws and complimentary wrapping and shaking included.